TUD-CERT/mailreport-thunderbird/Readme.md

 }
 ```

 Finally, deployment configurations can provide custom plugin icons.
-By default, `templates/manifest.tpl` defines the plugin's icons as follows:
+The manifest in `templates/manifest.tpl` defines the plugin's app icon as follows:

 ```
 "icons": {